 Add LastPass to Your Corporate Policies

 We use LastPass for storing and sharing passwords.
 LastPass is an online password manager.
+LastPass is a password manager and single sign-on solution.
 As a digital vault, it keeps all your website logins organized and safe.
 LastPass can also create new passwords, fill out online forms, facilitate password sharing, alert you about weak passwords, and more.

-LastPass will be the official password manager for all “COMPANY” employees.
+LastPass will be the official password manager and single sign-on solution for all “COMPANY” employees.
 The software will be installed on your browsers as a browser extension.
 As you go to work-related sites, save the credentials to your LastPass vault.
 LastPass will then autofill those passwords the next time you go to log in.

 We recommend following these best practices when using LastPass: